 It’s hard to pinpoint your skin’s prime years.
 With younger skin, acne is often your biggest concern and as you get older, loss of elasticity, fine lines, dryness, and wrinkles start to sprout up.
 This makes using the right skincare even more important.
 No, that moisturiser you’ve been using since you turned 18 won’t cut it anymore.
 You’ve matured and so has your skin, and now it needs the goodness of power-packed vitamins and ingredients that can target the signs of ageing.
 Meet Niacinamide—the skin vitamin that can tackle multiple concerns and give you great skin days.
-Dr Madhuri Agarwal, founder and medical director, Yavana Aesthetics Clinic helps us dive into what Niacinamide means for your skin and why it’s a must-have in your skincare routine.

 While you may not have heard of Niacinamide before, you’ve probably heard of Vitamin B3, which is the same thing.
 Also known as Nicotinamide, this is a water-soluble vitamin that works with the natural substances in your skin to help visibly improve the appearance of enlarged pores, uneven skin tone, fine lines and wrinkles, dullness, and weakened surface.
 It helps build protein that keeps skin healthy and firm.
 Topical application of Niacinamide improves the epidermal barrier function and locks in moisture, which helps improve the hydration levels.
 It’s also a good skin conditioner to soften the skin’s texture.
 “Another important reason to use it is for its anti-inflammatory effects.
 In case you’re dealing with redness or irritation, this nutrient helps eliminate these concerns,” explains Dr Madhuri Agarwal.